timolson/cointrader/README.md

 # Schema
 [Schema Diagram](http://drive.google.com/open?id=0BwrtnwfeGzdDU3hpbkhjdGJoRHM)

+## Account
+An `Account` differs from a `Fund` in a couple ways: `Account`s do not have an `Owner`, and they are reconciled 1-for-1 against external records (account data gathered from XChange). `Account`s generally relate to external holdings, but there may be `Account`s attached to `Markets.SELF`, meaning the account is internal to this organizition.

 ## Bar
 The common OHLC or open/high/low/close for a standard duration of time like one minute.
 These can be generated from `Trade`s or `Tick`s and are not collected from data providers.